 About Dave Parrack

-Dave Parrack is a senior writer at MUO, but has previously been the news editor, a section editor, and a deputy editor.
+Dave Parrack is a staff writer at MUO.
+He has previously been the news editor, a section editor, and a deputy editor.

 Dave uses ChromeOS and Android, but isn't a Google fanboy.
 He has a particular interest in new and emerging technology, and thinks AI may well change the world.
 He is also addicted to the NYT's daily games such as Wordle, Connections, and Strands.